arwasairl/FLAGSMaker/README.md

-# FLAGSmaker is a program that makes FLAGS files for Microsoft Flight Simulator.
+# Automated FLAG file generator for MSFS2020/2024.

 Limitations:
 1. Files supported are ONLY PNGs and COMP textures.
 ALBD, NORM, and other texture file types like TGA, DDS, EXR, etc. are not supported